genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/10_web-training/04_web-training-day4.md

 </zero-layout>
 ```

-Now when you're on the page, if you make a change to the layout (resize, drag, reorder, add/remove items) then the layout will be saved in local storage.
+Now when you're on the page, if you make a change to the layout (resize, drag, reorder, add/remove items), then the layout will be saved in local storage.

-Try for yourself! drag an item around and refresh the page and see it reload your layout.
+Try for yourself!
+Drag an item around and refresh the page and see it reload your layout.

 :::note
 The layout-saving functionality is only responsible for the *layout* itself - it will not save the state of the items inside it.
 Components are responsible for saving their own state if required - such as the grids [we set up earlier in the tutorial](#saving-user-preferences).